IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/chips/README.md

 </igx-chip>
 ```

 The `connectors` of the `igxChip` are fully templatable and are positioned after each chip.
 Their purpose is to provide a way to link two chips next to each other with an icon/text or anything you would like to use.
-The last chip (most right) does not have connector applied.
+The last chip (most right) does not have a connector applied.
 Connectors hide while dragging chips around and show again when interactions with the chips have finished.
 The connector is defined by using the `IgxConnector` directive.

-Example of using prefix connector:
+Example of using a prefix connector:

 ```html
 <igx-chip *ngFor="let chip of chipList" [id]="chip.id">